shidel/FDI/README.md

 FDINST from the FDNPKG package must be installed.<br>
 SHSUFDRV package must also be installed.<br>
-A memory manager the can be used to allocate a 32Mb ram-disk. (like JEMM)<br>
+A memory manager the can be used to allocate a 32Mb ram-disk. (like JEMM)

 For best results and performance, I recommend booting from the most recent pre-made version [FreeDOS Installer Prototype's](http://up.lod.bz/FDI/latest) boot image.